yizzuide/XFLegoVIPER/README.md

 </p>

 ## Note
-🚀A lightweight framework base on VIPER architecture for IOS, to build robust and maintained large scale project.
+🚀A lightweight framework base on VIPER architecture for iOS, to build robust and maintained large scale project.
 * Assemble a module as fast so far, only need one line code.
 * Build-In powerful module event communication.
 * Real-Time track Rouing link💫.